Mobile vaccination teams, more clinics to offer COVID-19 jabs to encourage senior uptake

 READ: The Big Read - As COVID-19 becomes endemic, it’s a race against time to get more seniors vaccinated

+"The only worry is the group of more than 70-years-old.
+Our seniors need vaccinations the most, yet they have the lowest sign up, at 71 per cent.
+The remainder gets harder and harder to reach."

+He said the ministry was pushing harder to reach out to seniors and clear their doubts about the vaccine.

-Health Minister Ong Ye Kung said last week that Singapore needed to get more seniors vaccinated.
+At a COVID-19 multi-ministry task force last week, Mr Ong also said that Singapore needed to get more seniors vaccinated.

 "You compare across the ages, those above 70 have the lowest first dose and booking rates, it really should be the other way around," said Mr Ong.